TheDiffi/dndMusicPlayer/README.md

 ## How to use
 - clone / download the repository
 - make sure you have node.js installed, otherwise download it it under https://nodejs.org/en/download/
 - open a command line in the folder where the repository is located
+  - (follow [this tutorial](https://www.youtube.com/watch?v=bgSSJQolR0E) if you don't know how )
 - type _npm install_
 - you have installed it successfully!

 ### How to launch
 - open a command terminal in the folder where the repository is located
+   - (follow [this tutorial](https://www.youtube.com/watch?v=bgSSJQolR0E) if you don't know how )
 - type _npm start_

 ## Features